 In the fall of 2020 I applied to graduate school for architecture.
 Disillusioned with engineering, after many calls with alumni and working professionals, I decided to go ahead and take the leap.

-After facing a string of rejections from fellowships and jobs, I cast a wide net - applying at 13 schools in total.
+After facing a string of rejections from fellowships and jobs in the year prior, I cast a wide net - applying at 13 schools in total.
 I was fortunate enough to be accepted to every single school except one.
-Here are a couple of the essays from my application.
+Here are a few of my essays from my application.

 Harvard: What is your reaction to the phrase, "Less is More," an aphorism found in many disciplines?

 From Niemeyer and Costa’s vision for a reinvented Brazil manifested in Brasília to Corbusier’s commemoration of India’s newfound independence through Chandigarh, “Less is More” heralded the era of post-war modernism.
 Rejecting unnecessary ornamentation and embracing the beauty of simplicity, modernism was a symbol of progress and rite-of-passage for emerging countries vying for the world stage.

 However, as development practices around the world homogenized toward monoliths of steel, concrete, and glass, they abandoned cultural traditions, such as vernacular building techniques developed over generations to coexist with the environment.